mvc-labs/mvc-cli/README.md

 ### Config your account

-At your root project dir, run mvc-cli init and answer the next series of questions, this will generate `account.json` file at your current working directory.
+Open terminal, at your current working directory, run `mvc-cli init` and answer the next series of questions, this will generate `account.json` file at your current working directory.

 ```
 // account.json file